 Is it better to file taxes together or separate if married?

 Most married couples save money by filing jointly.
-Joint filers benefit from a double standard deduction and a host of valuable deductions and credits when you have excessive medical expenses, it makes sense to file separately.
+Joint filers benefit from a double standard deduction and a host of valuable deductions and credits.
+When you have excessive medical expenses, it makes sense to file separately.

 Recent Posts